Find Grad Schools

 34% Women

 There are 88 schools in the United States where you can get your doctor's degree in econometrics and quantitative economics.
-Among those who recently graduated from the schools offering this degree, the majority were men, and 8% were students from an underrepresented racial-ethnic group.
-Also, 66.6% of econometrics and quantitative economics graduates were international students.
+In recent years, the majority of the students getting degrees in this area were male, and 10 were from an underrepresented racial-ethnic group.
+Also, 64.1% of econometrics and quantitative economics graduates were international students.

 Education Levels of Econometrics and Quantitative Economics Majors